| Date | Venue | Fees | |

 Training Methodology

-This GLOMACS Electrical Engineering training will ensure that participants will receive thorough training on the subjects covered by the seminar outline; each seminar participant will receive a copy of the comprehensive seminar notes.
+This GLOMACS Electrical Engineering training will ensure that participants will receive thorough training on the subjects covered by the seminar outline, each seminar participant will receive a copy of the comprehensive seminar notes.
 The presenter will outline and discuss the topics using computer displays, videos, and PowerPoint presentations.

 The seminar is designed to have an interactive format to maximize delegate participation.
 Questions and answers are encouraged throughout and at the daily sessions.
 Needs-Based case-studies and examples will be discussed in problem-solving workshop sessions.
 This allows participants to discuss with other delegates and the presenter their specific problems and appropriate solutions.